 Our flagship Scotts store is located at Shaw House and a major renovation was completed in 2020.
-The Ladies Sundries, Ladies Wear and Men's Departments were re-designed, with new Food and Beverage concepts introduced to add excitement and variety to the store.
-After the renovation, we have continued to bring in new offerings such as the Bedding Gallery and Lauren by Ralph Lauren with a focus on key events to drive sales.
+The Ladies Sundries, Ladies Wear and Men's Department were revamped, with new Food and Beverage concepts introduced to give added excitement and variety to the store.
 The supermarket at the basement level with its emphasis on high quality Japanese products is especially popular with our customers, offering Japanese lifestyle concepts to the Singapore market.
-In conjunction with our major renovation, the landlord also took steps to enhance certain aspects of the building to draw in more customers.
+In conjunction with our major renovation, the Landlord also took steps to enhance certain aspects of the building to draw in more customers.